 - The Lord Jesus Christ is fully God.
 He was born of a virgin; He lived a sinless life; He performed miracles; He was crucified under Pontius Pilate; He shed His blood to save sinners; He rose bodily and was seen by eyewitnesses; He ascended to the right hand of the Father, and all the earth will see Him when He returns in power and glory (John 8:58; Isaiah 9:6; Isaiah 7:14; Matt 1:18-25; 2 Cor.
 5:21; 1 Cor.
 15:3-7, Acts 1:9-11).

 - The Holy Spirit is the third person of the Godhead and equal with the Father and the Son in every divine perfection.
-He convicts of sin, regenerates, enlightens, endues for service, comforts, and guides believers (John.
+He convicts of sin regenerate, enlightens, endues for service, comforts, and guides believers (John.
 14:16-18, John.
 14:26).

 - All men in their natural state are sinners, lost, alienated from God, and spiritually dead: “All have sinned and fallen short of the glory of God,” (Roman 3:23) and, therefore, need salvation.

 - Salvation is by grace alone, a gift of God, through repentance and faith in the Lord Jesus Christ, who died for our sins according to the Scriptures (I Cor 15:3).
-Those who thus receive Christ by faithhave their sins forgiven (Eph 1:7) and their hearts cleansed (Acts 15:9), become born of the Spirit, become children of God (John 1:12, 13) are made new creatures in Christ (II Cor 5:17), and are eternally secure (John 10:28).
+Those who thus receive Christ by faith have their sins forgiven (Eph 1:7) and their hearts cleansed (Acts 15:9), become born of the Spirit, become children of God (John 1:12, 13) are made new creatures in Christ (2 Cor 5:17) and are eternally secure (John 10:28).

 - There are only two Scriptural Ordinances: Baptism and the Lord’s Supper.
-Baptism is a command from our Lord Jesus Christ.
+Baptism is a command of our Lord Jesus Christ.
 (Matthew 28:18-20).
-The Lord’s Supper is for remembering Christ’s death, burial and resurection with the anticipation of His return (I Cor 11:26).
+The Lord’s Supper is for remembering Christ’s death, burial, and resurrection with the anticipation of His return (I Cor 11:26).

 - Christ personally instituted the Church, which He commissioned to make disciples of all nations, to baptize believers, and to teach them to do all things He had commanded (Matt 16:17; 28:18-20).